-This ordinance notes exceptions to the height standard when other exceptions are granted in the ordinance.
-Communities should directly reference the exception language, rather than use the placeholder language here.
+This ordinance notes exceptions to the height standard when other exceptions for rooftop equipment are granted in the ordinance.
+Communities should directly reference the exception language rather than use the placeholder language here.

-Height - Ground or Pole Mounted
+Height - Ground or Pole Mounted System

-This ordinance sets a 20-foot height limit, assuming a standard that is higher than typical height limits for accessory structures, but lower than the principal structure.
-An alternative is to balance height with setback, allowing taller systems if set back farther, for instance, an extra foot of height for every additional two feet of setback.
-In rural (or large lot) areas solar resources are unlikely to be constrained by trees or buildings on adjacent lots, and the lot is likely to have adequate solar resource for a lower (10-15 foot) ground-mount application.
+This ordinance sets a 15-foot height limit, which is typical for residential accessory uses.
+Some communities allow solar to be higher than other accessory uses in order to enable capture of the lot's solar resource when lots and buildings are closer together.
+An alternative is to balance height with setback, allowing taller systems if set back farther- for instance, an extra foot of height for every extra two feet of setback.
+In rural (or large lot) areas, solar resources are unlikely to be constrained by trees or buildings on adjacent lots and the lot is likely to have adequate solar resource for a lower (10-15 foot) groundmount application.